Edited by: Kellie Jez

 Version 2, with the partially enclosed Kosmos Suites 2.0 is available on the aircrafts with the following tail numbers: HL 7202 – HL 7205; HL 8006 – HL 8011; HL 8041, HL 8042, HL 8346 and HL 8347

 The mileage redemption required for this redeye flight from SIN to ICN was 45,000 Korean Air SKYPASS miles plus $141.44 per person including taxes and fees.

 Korean Air is a member of the SkyTeam Alliance.
 Though partner redemption is available to book economy and business class award seats, first class award seats can only be booked using the airline’s frequent flyer program: Korean Air SKYPASS.

 Based in Abu Dhabi, UAE, the only way for me to book the a first class ticket using miles was by transferring Marriott Bonvoy points which I earn using my Emirates NBD SPG credit card at a 3: 1 ratio to my Korean Air SKYPASS account.

 I proceeded to transfer 135,000 Marriott Bonvoy points at a 3:1 ratio for the required 45,000 Korean Air SKYPASS miles to book the first class award ticket.
-I also received 5,000 bonus miles since I transferred 60,000 Marriott Bonvoy points.
+I also received 5,000 bonus miles since I transferred 60,000 Marriott Bonvoy points (this bonus is no longer available).
 The transfer took 12 days to go through and post to my SKYPASS account.